A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Storage

 When it comes to storing Lioresal, it is important to follow the recommended guidelines to ensure the medication remains safe and effective.
-Here are some storage instructions for Lioresal:
+Here are some storage instructions:

-3. Light Exposure: Protect Lioresal from excessive light exposure.
+3. Light Exposure: Protect pharmaceutical product from excessive light exposure.
 Store the medication in a cool, dry place away from direct sunlight or sources of intense heat.

 Always check the packaging or consult with your pharmacist for any specific storage instructions provided with your Lioresal medication.
 Proper storage helps maintain the stability and effectiveness of the medication, ensuring it remains safe to use.